 Some employees are highly invested in specific roles

 Promotions can often mean huge changes to an employee's workplace experience and work-life balance.
 And not always for the better.
 An increase in management responsibilities might pull them from the hands-on work they love.

-Patricia Thompson, President of management consulting firm Silver Lining Psychology urges employees not to be pressured into promotions.
-In this HBR article, she discusses benefits of turning down a promotion when it isn't the right fit.
-Patricia uses the example of a doctor who took a management role, which replaced his patient care with endless meetings.
-He eventually left the position and returned to practising medicine.
+In this HBR article, Patricia Thompson discusses when turning down a promotion is a good thing.
+She uses the example of a doctor who took a management role, which replaced their patient care with endless meetings.
+They eventually left the position and returned to practising medicine.

 Promotion to management usually comes with a broadening of responsibilities that can force managers out of their most meaningful work.
 It's worth considering how moving an employee away from a role they find very rewarding might impact engagement more broadly.